osopinoso/RepData_PeerAssessment1/PA1_template.md

 * Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-: I used a strategy for filing in all of the missing values with the mean for that 5-minute interval.
-First of all, I made a function **"interval2steps"** to get the mean steps for particular 5-minute interval.
+Fill in all of the missing values with the mean for that 5-minute interval.
+Function **"interval2steps"** to get the mean steps for particular 5-minute interval.

 ```r
 interval2steps<-function(interval){